Table of Contents

-An inclined surge tank, the surge tank is given with some inclination.
-It is provided when there is a restriction in height of the tank.
+An inclined surge tank, surge tank is given with some inclination.
+It is provided when there is a restriction on the height of the tank.
 By constructing an inclined surge tank the overflowed water under excess pressure is moved into the inclined tank and pressure canceled

 c.
 Differential Surge Tank

 A differential surge tank is provided with an internal riser fixed in the tank.
 This riser has a small diameter through which water moves into the riser when it overflows.
 The riser also has annular holes at its lower end.